Günther Messner: Death on Nanga Parbat

 Günther was a member of a 1970 expedition to Nanga Parbat led by Karl Herrligkoffer.
 Herrligkoffer had already organized six expeditions to Nanga Parbat and was said to be obsessed with the mountain after his half-brother, climber Willy Merkl, along with eight others, died on the peak in 1934.

 On 26 June 1970 Günther, his brother Reinhold and Gerhard Baur were at Camp 5 watching for a signal rocket from base camp.
 Blue indicated good weather, red poor.
 Radio Peshawar reported good weather, so the expedition leader Herrligkoffer fired a rocket, but it exploded red, not blue.
 Consequently, Reinhold commenced a solo quick-and-light attack without gear shortly after 2 a.m. to avoid the presumed bad weather.
 Günther and Gerhard were still asleep.
 Reinhold had a difficult time finding his way up the Merkl Couloir by headlamp but emerged at dawn.
 At sunrise the next morning, Günther and Gerhard Baur were installing rope to aid Reinhold's return.
 Baur recounts the story that Günther did something impulsive in that he impatiently dumped the ropes they were fixing and sprinted into and then soloed the difficult Merkl Couloir.
-Günther and Reinhold reached the summit together late in the afternoon, when Günther started showing signs of exhaustion, possibly due to the effort he made in trying to catch up with Reinhold earlier in the day.
+Günther and Reinhold reached the summit together late in the afternoon, at which point Günther started showing signs of exhaustion, possibly due to the effort he made in trying to catch up with Reinhold earlier in the day.

 What happened next was a matter of controversy for many years.
 According to Reinhold, the two brothers stayed near the summit overnight in an emergency bivouac (with only space blankets) close to the so-called Merkle-notch (named in honor of Herrligkoffer's half brother) since a night descent seemed impossible on the Rupal face due to Günther's exhaustion and altitude sickness.
 Reinhold states that Günther worried that reversing down the sheer Rupal Face would be dangerous.
 He says that Günther suggested a descent via the gentler Diamir Face.